 Construction of the centre is well underway.
 Check out the live webcam feed of the construction site to see the centre's progress.

 The Indigenous Students’ Council (ISC) is a U of S student group that aims to unify and engage Aboriginal students on campus through cultural, academic and leisure activities.
 The council, which is comprised of eight students, plans and implements programs to fulfill its mission.

-The College of Arts and Science's Aboriginal Student Achievement Program (ASAP) helps first-year Aboriginal students develop a community on campus, improve their academic skills, and set academic and career goals.
+The Aboriginal Student Achievement Program (ASAP) in the College of Arts and Science helps first-year Aboriginal students develop a community on campus, improve their academic skills, and set academic and career goals.
 In the ASAP Learning Communities, a small group of Aboriginal first-year students register in a common set of three classes, including courses such as psychology, English and biology.

 In addition to sharing a common classroom experience, the students gather as a smaller community in a weekly LC hour guided by two successful senior students, where they learn about career options, study together, participate in cultural activities and get involved in the larger community.
 Extra tutorials to work on essential academic skills are also provided.